Skip to main content Skip to footer

 Haldimand County is holding a by-election to fill vacant Council seats for Ward 1 and Ward 4.

 Don't have internet access?
-You can use our public computer kiosks at any of our Haldimand County Public Library locations during open hours.
-Please ask a member of our staff on site if you would like help.
+During open hours, you can use our public computer kiosks at any of our Haldimand County Public Library locations.
+If you need help, please ask a member of our staff on-site.

 Vote in person